tau-OS/libhelium/README.md

 # libhelium

-The elegant framework for building beautiful and useful apps.
-Built on GTK, libhelium is suited for building amazing native applications, regardless of design background or skill level.
+The elegant framework for building beautiful and useful apps. libhelium is suited for building amazing native applications, regardless of design background or skill level.

 ###